odawage/ROH-vs-IBD/README.md

 11. FROH_FIBD.R
     - Finds FROH and FIBD for all animals.
       One overall, and one per BIN estimate.

+# Licensing

+Creative commons.
+Live, laugh, love 🫶